Skip to main content

 Second Offense OUI

-Third Offense OUI
+Third Offense OUI in Massachusetts

 When an individual is convicted of a third OUI, it becomes a felony offense, bringing serious OUI penalties.
 A third offense can lead to fines ranging from $1,000 to $15,000, along with a minimum jail sentence of 180 days, 150 of which are mandatory.
 Alternatively, individuals may serve a prison sentence of up to five years in a secured treatment facility for alcohol addiction.
 Probation supervision fees and a driver's license suspension of eight years apply.
 However, a hardship license may be granted after two years of successful treatment and good behavior, easing some of the long-term OUI penalties.